bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 Use Complete Ramps
 ^^^^^^^^^^^^^^^^^^

-If the "*Use Complete Ramps*" parameter is set to true in the Redux GUI, or the ``full_ramps`` parameter in the config file is set to True, then only r, only ramps that have the full number of FIFI-LS samples (28) will be used in the ramp fitting process.
+If the *Use only full ramps* option in the Redux GUI is ticked, or the ``full_ramps`` parameter in the config file is set to True, then only ramps that have the full number of FIFI-LS samples (28) will be used in the ramp fitting process.
 Any ramps with fewer than this number will be discarded.
 In combination with the standard bias subtraction, this method can potentially improve the quality of the final data product by systematically